Execution of Joe Nathan James Jr.

 The execution of Joe Nathan James Jr. (July 25, 1972 – July 28, 2022) took place in the U.S. state of Alabama by means of lethal injection.
 James was sentenced to death for the 1994 murder of his ex-girlfriend, 26-year-old Faith Hall.
 His execution generated significant media attention and controversy due to a plea by the victim's family to spare his life and allegations that his execution would be botched.

-As of now, James is the last person to be executed in Alabama.

 Background

 Early life

 Joe Nathan James Jr. was born on July 25, 1972.
 James was in a relationship with a woman, Faith Hall, a few years before the murder, their relationship would have lasted a year and a half or two according to Faith's brother.
 Prosecutors say that James became obsessed after Faith rejected him, stalking and harassing her for months before killing her.
 Court records show in the year prior to Faith's death, there were three harassment and one burglary police reports filed by Faith and her grandmother against James.
 The reports detailed James making threats to kill Faith, entering their home and damaging items, banging on windows, constant calling, and sitting in the home's driveway.